-Impressive Edge is one of more than 1,000 retired Thoroughbreds that LongRun Thoroughbred Retirement Society has helped enjoy a happy and dignified retirement, either through adoption, rescue, financial assistance, or thirdparty placements via networking, since being granted charitable status in 2000.
-LongRun, the first formal Thoroughbred retirement program in eastern Canada, has been very fortunate in being given generous support from not only Ontario’s racing community but also from both the Thoroughbred Aftercare Alliance and Thoroughbred Charities of America.
+Roxy’s Vision and Pumpkin Rumble are two of more than 1,000 retired horses that LongRun Thoroughbred Retirement Society, founded in 2000, has helped enjoy a happy and dignified retirement, either through adoption, rescue, financial assistance, or third-party placements via networking.
+The first formal Thoroughbred retirement program in eastern Canada, LongRun has been very fortunate in having generous support from Ontario’s racing community as well as from both the TAA and Thoroughbred Charities of America.

 LongRun deals mainly with runners recently retired from the racetrack and has its main office conveniently located on the backstretch of Woodbine racetrack near Toronto.
-LongRun’s retirees were initially cared for by a number of sanctioned foster farms in and around the metropolitan Toronto area but, thanks in large part to a very generous bequest from the late Lana Hershelle Sniderman, the bulk of our horses — we generally care for 50 at a time — moved to a beautiful 100-acre, 46-stall farm in Hillsburgh, Ontario.
-This centralization has made viewing of potential adoptees much easier.
+LongRun’s retirees were initially cared for by a number of sanctioned foster farms in and around the metropolitan Toronto area but, thanks in large part to a very generous bequest from the late Lana Hershelle Sniderman, the bulk of the horses—50 are at the facility at a time—moved to a beautiful 100-acre, 46-stall farm in Hillsburgh.

-The farm with its large indoor arena enables LongRun to hold equine assisted therapy and educational programs in partnership with Woodbine and also serves as a public showcase for some of Ontario’s racing stars.
-These programs not only help people experiencing challenges in their lives but also give a sense of purpose to those four-legged retirees whose age or infirmities dictate a life of sanctuary at LongRun.
+LongRun, which has a large indoor arena, holds equine-assisted therapy and educational programs in partnership with Woodbine and also serves as a public showcase for some of Ontario’s racing stars.
+These programs help people experiencing challenges in their lives and also give a sense of purpose to horses whose age or infirmities dictate a life of sanctuary at LongRun.

 LongRun Success Stories